FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 interfaces, treating it as the same quantity expressed using different units.
-Each reported Trial Load value MUST state unambiguously whether it refers to (i) a single interface, (ii) a specified subset of interfaces (e.g., such as all logical interfaces mapped to one physical port), or (iii) the total across every interface.
+Each reported Trial Load value MUST state unambiguously whether it refers to (i) a single interface, (ii) a specified subset of interfaces (such as all logical interfaces mapped to one physical port), or (iii) the total across every interface.
 For any aggregate load value, the report MUST also give the fixed conversion factor that links the per-interface and multi-interface load values.

-{::comment}

-    MB70: The causality effect may not be evident for the subset case, at least.

-    VP: Reformulate.

-    MK: Edited.

-{:/comment}

 &nbsp;
 : The per-interface value remains the primary unit, consistent with prevailing practice in [RFC1242], [RFC2544], and [RFC2285].

-{::comment}

-    MB71: Which ones?

-    VP: List the common examples.

-    MK: Edited.

-{:/comment}

 &nbsp;
 : The last paragraph also applies to other terms related to Load.